amndzdzdz/fitness-marketplace-backend/README.md

 This is a big project, so I want to break it down into a proof of concept that I can create within shorter time!
 It should have at least the following aspects:

+For now:

 - Users can register +
 - Users can login +
 - Users can edit their account details +
 - Users can create a trainer account (permanent) +
-- User can input their weight daily
+- Users can input their weight daily
 - Users can create a workout template
 - Users can select the workout template and input their stats

+Later:

 - Users and trainers can chat